 6 miles south of Trinidad – 15 tent or RV – no showers

 For more information, download a brochure on camping in the area.
+Note that this is a discontinued brochure and the prices maybe out of date.

 32 miles south of Eureka, Humboldts Redwoods State park has three different campgrounds with more than 250 campsites.